Memot Circular Earthworks: Excavation history

 Circular earthworks in the red soil region were identified by Louis Malleret in 1959.
 He recorded 17 earthworks from aerial photography along the Cambodia-Vietnam border.
 Malleret believed these sites to be from the Neolithic period, though this was based on preliminary analysis rather than archeological excavations.
 This culture received its name in 1962 by Bernard Philippe Groslier, who excavated a site, ultimately developing the name "Memotien" as a result of its proximity to the Memot District in Cambodia.
 Unfortunately, Groslier did not record or disclose the exact location of said excavations.
 Geologist J.P.
 Carbonnel confirmed sites identified by Mallaret in 1970, including those at Memot and Krek.
 In 1981, Ngyuen Trung Do and Ngyuen Long from the Institute of Social Sciences in Ho Chi Minh City continued excavating one of the sites previously identified by Mallaret.
-Further excavations into the circular earthworks at Krek took place from 1996 to 2001, by students from the Royal University of Fine Artsin Phnom Penh, Cambodia.
+Further excavations into the circular earthworks at Krek took place from 1996 to 2001, by students from the Royal University of Fine Arts in Phnom Penh, Cambodia.